angel-luis/course-hours-counter/README.md

 ## Overview

 Small project for learning Python.
-This script, given an unordered list of course titles, descriptions and timestamps in _txt_, extracts only the timestamp in `(minutes:seconds )` format.
+This script, given an unordered list of course titles, descriptions and timestamps in _txt_, extracts only the timestamp in `(minutes:seconds )` format and gives the total duration.

 ## Usage